-Alternatives to Hyphens in Compound AdjectivesAlthough hyphens are most commonly used to link the parts of a compound adjective together, it can also be done with title case (use of capital letters), italics, quotation marks or a combination of these.
+Alternatives to Hyphens in Compound AdjectivesAlthough hyphens are most commonly used to link the parts of a compound adjective together, this linking can also be done with title case (i.e., the use of capital letters), italics, quotation marks, or a combination of these.

 It is a mistake to join the adjective and whatever is being described with a hyphen.